Noemiecollette/gps/README.md

-# Package gpsdata4lazyscientists
+# Presentation

 [![License: GPL-2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://choosealicense.com/licenses/gpl-2.0/)

-> \[!IMPORTANT\]\
-> This project is the result of the Practice 2 of the training course [Reproducible Research in Computational Ecology](https://rdatatoolbox.github.io).

-This project aims to download the [PanTHERIA](https://doi.org/10.1890/08-1494.1) database (Jones *et al.*, 2009) and the [WWF WildFinder](https://www.worldwildlife.org/pages/wildfinder-database) database (World Wildlife Fund 2006).
-It is structured as a research compendium to be reproducible.
+The package gpsdata4lazyscientists aims to provide a tool for lazy scientists who don't want to spend hours downloading, cleaning and formatting their GPS datasets.

-## Content
+# Content

-This project is structured as follow:
+It is structured as follow:

 ```
 .